Joan/Quiz/Readme.md

 * **Scores** are in `_data/scores.json` and it doesn’t need to be edited (scores are managed in the admin panel).

+You can change the data directory path by passing the name you want at startup: `npm start -- data_dir=_data-game_session_836`

 ### Media files

 All you media files go in **`_media/`**: `_media/videos`, `_media/audios` and `_media/images`.